BrazaTech/checkout/flow-checkout-v2.md

 }
 ```

-So we use this value of clientId and id on Rates request (with alias name codQuote) to generate our pix:
+Use this value of clientId and id on Rates request (with alias name codQuote) to generate our PIX:

 ## Step Four POST (PIX)
 ### Request to Create a PIX